gil05les/Datenschutz-Folgenabsch-tzung/README.md

 Visit http://localhost:5173 to use the application.

-**Note:** You will be prompted to enter the password (default: `mypassword`) when first using the application.
+**Note:** You will be prompted to enter the password (set in `APP_PASSWORD`) when first using the application.
 The password is stored in your browser's localStorage for convenience.

 ## Available Make Commands